Requests

 as the method:

-This will return a base64-encoded image/png
+This will attempt to return a base64-encoded image/png

 of the full contents of the web page specified by the second argument.
-This can be passed to a vision-aware AI like gpt-4o
+Screenshots over 10MB will fail.

 Request configuration options